Watch For These Winter Pests

 Pick off any caterpillars.
-A bit of good news, rainfall and watering kill the larva.
+A bit of good news, rainfall and watering kills the larva.
 Phermone-bait traps are successful in leading male moths away from garden areas.
-Also treat your plants with Bacillus thuringiensis.
+Also, treat your plants with Bacillus thuringiensis.
 Diamondback moths are resistant to some insecticides.

 Aphids are prominent bad guys in the garden throughout the year.
 This aphid, in particular, thrives on cabbage, brussels sprouts, kale, and cauliflower.
 The cabbage aphid tends to like the young leaves and punctures the leaf with its straw-like mouthpart.
 It, then, sucks the nutrients out of the leaf.